-Cat Signals of Communication
+Cat Purrs are Signals of Communication

 In our house cats, many signals of communication with humans appear to originate from the time the kittens were dependent on their mother.
 Purring in domestic cats is one of these signals, with kittens first being observed purring while nursing.
-We typically associate purring as a sign of a happy, contented cat but some cats also purr at feeding time when they are actively seeking food from their guardians.
+We typically associate purring as a sign of a happy, contented cat.
+But some cats also purr at feeding time when they are actively seeking food from their guardians.

 The Solicitation Purr versus the Non-Solicitation Purr